Biology | Botany | Zoology

 Grading Scheme: Letter Grade

-Survey of major plant groups with regard to structure, life histories and uses accompanied by a laboratory showing the diversity of plants in the world.
-(B)
+Survey of major plant groups with regard to structure, life histories and uses accompanied by laboratory showing diversity of plants in the world.
+This course affords students the ability to critically examine and evaluate the principles of the scientific method, model construction, and use the scientific method to explain natural experiences and phenomena.

 Prerequisite: introductory college biology/botany course or the equivalent.